- ASIC has taken action against the financial firm

 ASIC has taken action against the financial firm

-The orders mean that Forex CT cannot currently transfer any property, including client funds, overseas without first obtaining ASIC’s written approval.
+- obtained orders restricting the transfer of any property, including client funds, overseas without first obtaining ASIC’s written approval.

 What this may mean for complaints

-AFCA will continue to consider and handle complaints against the financial firm as timely and efficiently as possible.
+AFCA will continue to consider and handle complaints against Forex CT as timely and efficiently as possible.

 At this stage, we do not know what impact the current ASIC investigations and the Federal Court proceedings may have on client claims for compensation or AFCA’s investigation of complaints.